11 Restaurant Safety Procedures and Rules to Follow

 8. Control Pests Through Preventive Measures

-Rodents, flies, and roaches carry disease and destroy food.
+Rodents, flies, and roaches carry disease and affect food safety.
 Pest issues spread fast and can lead to forced business closures.

 Don’t wait for an outbreak.
 Instead, take a proactive approach to pest control.